kailash-manasarovar/statement/docs/timeline/2023/january.md

 - There was no other explanation for it at that time, however.
 - It's not clear at what point that evening I was drugged; whether it was some pharmaceutical the doctor had given the trumpet teacher and shown him how to apply it; soft dissolving skin-patches maybe?
 - I lost a lot of weight after this, probably 10kg or thereabouts, and 15kg in total since the [seizure in Thailand](../2022/december.md#a-seizure-in-thailand).
-- I had no idea I was being drugged continuously at home every day and that this was a euphoric top-up to further embed the love and romance myth in my mind with the group of men posing as [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero), a man listed all over the Valencian region as having worked in numerous (porn?)-schools.
+- I had no idea I was being drugged continuously at home every day and that this was a euphoric top-up to further embed the love-and-romance myth in my mind every time I saw one of the men posing as [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero), a man listed all over the Valencian region as having worked for the Generalitat in numerous (porn?)-schools for many decades.
 - I had just done an intensive detox in Thailand and my system was extremely sensitive.
-- Whatever drugs and poisons I was ingesting daily at home, topped up that night (and every other visit to the school) with whatever other substances they commonly use on targeted students, children included, overwhelmed my body completely causing extensive injury to my kidneys and endocrine system, and brain function.
+- Whatever drugs and poisons I was ingesting daily at home, and while traveling via tampered-with bathroom products, topped up at that night's chamber music class (and at every other class I attended at the school) with whatever other substances they commonly use on targeted students, children included, overwhelmed my body completely causing extensive injury to my kidneys and endocrine system, as well as brain function.

 !!! info "Tweets related to rhabdo"
     - I didn't tweet about rhabdo at the time but I did Google search it extensively.